ccc-js/tensor/README.md

 # Tensor

-This is a Tensor library (ndarray).
+This is a Tensor library (ndarray) for deno.js

 ## Import